eskenascoin/eskenas/README_offline_transaction_signing.md

 2. Start up the Pirate treasure chest wallet on the on-line machine.
 Let it finish synchronising with the network over the internet.
-   The process can be speed up by first downloading the ARRR_bootstrap file and extracting it into the data directory of the application.
+   The process can be speed up by first downloading the ESKN_bootstrap file and extracting it into the data directory of the application.
    On Linux its located in $HOME/.komodo/PIRATE under 'blocks' and 'chainstate'